baroquon/reefpoints/source/posts/2017-09-28-why-dockyard-uses-ember.md

 #### Onboarding New Developers
 Ember.js’s embrace of “convention over configuration” and its pursuit of an all-in-one solution pays dividends when it comes to onboarding new developers.

-Ember.js has tried-and-true best practices, which create a shared knowledgebase for the development team.
+Ember.js has tried-and-true best practices, which create a shared knowledge base for the development team.
 There are fewer conversations around “what’s going on in this part of the codebase” because there is an “Ember Way” to implement much of the code.
 Compare that to a custom-crafted, frontend tech stack which may require Senior-level developer talent to understand, maintain, and extend responsibly.

 #### Invested in Web Standards
-Ember.js is developed with an eye towards standards such as W3C and ECMASCript TC39 (the standards body for the language).
+Ember.js is developed with an eye towards standards such as W3C and ECMAScript TC39 (the standards body for the language).
 This ensures that the framework will keep pace with the HTML and JavaScript APIs it relies on and provides a degree of future-proofing, relative to other frameworks less invested in web standards.

 Video: [Tom Dale discusses Engaging with Standards at Wicked Good Ember 2016](https://youtu.be/katGgAORrBw?t=3m40s)